orangemn6/website/content/Minecraft-Server.md

 ip: mc.jacobgoldstein.tk
 **Dont Change Port**
 ```
 Now you should be able to join the server!!
-If you want to help out, [email me](mailto:linuxjacob@mail.com).
+If you want to help out, [email me](mailto:linuxjacob@mail.com), or see the website [here](https://play.jacobgoldstein.tk)

 ## About the server
 Now, the server is running off a VM on google, accessable through ssh.
 The domain was easily configurable also.
 I ran ngrok, and directed the ip to the domain name. the port is default (thanks again geyser).